Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

               %Y  Year with century, as decimal number
               %z, %Z  Either the time-zone name or time zone abbreviation, depending on registry settings; no characters if time zone is unknown
               %%  Percent sign
-  - added 'ComAutoConnect' entry of [Tera Term] section in teraterm.ini file.
-This entry is flag whether TeraTerm automatically connects to serial port on startup.
+  - disable automatically connection to serial port on startup when /M command line parameter is specified.
-    SYNOPSIS: on/off

 2006.8.19 (Ver 4.44)
   - Bug fix: 'ttpmacro.exe' terminated after startup on Windows98/NT4.0.